Get inspired and plan your next holiday in an amazing castle or country home.

 The impressive Huntington Castle is an historic gem in County Carlow.
-With turrets, flags, and sweeping lawns and bedrooms complete with four poster beds and oak panelling, this really is a picture-perfect place.
+With turrets, flags, sweeping lawns and bedrooms complete with four poster beds and oak panelling, this really is a picture-perfect place.

 Stay in the castle itself or in one of the beautiful self-catering properties that adorn the estate.
 A stroll through the gardens, featuring formal plantings, lakes and champion trees, makes for a truly delightful mid-afternoon stroll.